amir-rze/covid19-statistics/README.md

 # covid19-statistics
 this is a simple app to show covid19 statistics all over the world

+ node.js is used for back-end and ejs for generating html files

 steps to run the app :
 1) clone the project